marcosrachid/java8_oca_study/README.md

 for structure is "for(A;B;C) D", which the order of running from each statement is A, B, D, C, B, D, C, B, D...

+On for structure, the initialization statement separates its statements by ","

+On for structure, the update statement separates its statements by ","

 ## Working with Methods and Encapsulation

 modifiers(from most acess to least):